Technology

 None

-The ‘none’ policy means that nothing will happen to the email whether it passes or fails authentication.
-Basically, as if there was no DMARC implemented at all.
+The ‘none’ policy means nothing will happen to the email whether it passes or fails authentication.
+Basically, it is as if there was no DMARC implemented at all.

-Why do you need a ‘none’ policy then?
+Why do you need a ‘none’ policy, then?
 First, it is beneficial in the early stages of DMARC implementation: it gives you visibility of email traffic.
-Second, it allows you to see how many of your emails (and which ones exactly) pass or fail authentication.
+Second, it lets you see how many of your emails (and which ones exactly) pass or fail authentication.

 Quarantine

 The ‘quarantine’ policy brings you to the next level.
-At this point message that fails authentication will be marked as spam.
+At this point, a message that fails authentication will be marked as spam.

 Reject